bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

 ## Engineering tradeoffs

-It is generally very hard to get a free lunch.[^5] In this case, reusing code can lead to performance and memory usage issues when search text contains **lots** of false-positive matches.
+It is generally very hard to get a free lunch.[^6] In this case, reusing code can lead to performance and memory usage issues when search text contains **lots** of false-positive matches.

-Each false positive match encountered when `find`
+Each false positive match encountered when `find` executes

 1. creates an extra stack frame, and
 2. results in the hash within `rabin_karp.find` being recomputed.

-We can deal with the first problem by simply rewriting `find` in an iterative fashion:[^6]
+We can deal with the first problem by simply rewriting `find` in an iterative fashion:[^7]

 ```python
 import rabin_karp